 Furthermore, it is an unsurprising holding considering the apparent legislative objective to transition divorce and SAPCR (suit affecting the parent child relationship) cases to a non-litigation framework.
 The Texas Family Code strongly supports resolving family cases through alternative dispute resolution methods like arbitration and mediation, as well as quasi-ADR approaches like collaborative law.
 Whether Texas will ultimately benefit from this transition remains unknown, at least from the eyes of a partial skeptic such as myself.
 However, skepticism aside, as lawyers we have to work within the frameworks provided by the Texas Family Code.
 If the code permits resolution through frameworks like mediation then the courts ought to uphold the valid agreements they produce.

-Divorce lawyers in Fort Worth, Texas
+Divorce lawyers in Texas

 Divorce lawyers help clients maneuver the legal system to protect their relationship with their children.
 The legislature built the judicial system to give judges wide latitude to consider facts and make decisions about the cases before them.
 Unfortunately judges rarely have the opportunity learn enough about the parties and their relationships to craft perfect solutions every time.
-That is why the parties should hire divorce lawyers in Fort Worth, Texas to represent them and advocate for their interests.
+That is why the parties should hire divorce lawyers to represent them and advocate for their interests.